Key takeaways

 Resistance training can also support weight management because it helps preserve lean mass while body composition changes.
 That matters whether the goal is fat loss, muscle gain, or long-term maintenance.

-This does not mean lifting replaces nutrition, sleep, conditioning, or medical care.
 It means strength training is one of the most useful foundations for a healthier lifestyle.

 The more muscle and movement capacity you maintain, the more options you have.